zakaahmed1/clean-brum/README.md

 # Birmingham Road Map (Flask + Leaflet)

-An interactive web app that lets you search, visualize, and explore road data for Birmingham, UK.
+An interactive web app that lets you search, visualise, and explore road data for Birmingham, UK.

 ## Features
 - Leaflet map with OpenStreetMap tiles